Blind Network Revenue Management and Bandits with Knapsacks under Limited Switches: Warm-up: Network Revenue Management under Limited Switches

-In Sections~\ref{sec:NRMLB} and~\ref{sec:NRMUB} we show that for any problem instance, the instance-dependent quantity $(\DSL-1)$ is a critical switching budget --- greater or equal to which the regret is in the order of $\widetilde{O}(\sqrt{T})$, and below which the regret is in the order of $\Theta(T)$.
-Combining the above results, we show that there is an intrinsic gap on the regret, if one more critical price change is allowed.
-See Figure~\ref{fig:NRMRegret}.
+In Sections~\ref{sec:NRMLB} and~\ref{sec:NRMUB} we show that for any problem instance, the instance-dependent quantity $\DSL-1$ is a critical switching budget.
+If the switching budget is greater or equal to $\DSL-1$, the regret is on the order of $\widetilde{O}(\sqrt{T})$; if the switching budget is less than $\DSL-1$, the regret is on the order of $\Theta(T)$.